k3po/k3po/specification/wse/SPEC.md

 Text frames may be represented in one of two formats:

 * Delimited: the frame type byte is 0x00, with the 0xFF delimiter marking end of data
 * Specified length: the frame type is 0x81, which, according to the rules of the above referenced sections of [Draft-76](http://tools.ietf.org/html/draft-hixie-thewebsocketprotocol-76), implies that the length is specified at the start of frame.
+This particular frame type byte value is specific to the present specification.
+But it still conforms to Draft-76 since that specification only mentions the leading bit of the frame type byte and poses no constraints on the other bits.

 Text frames on the downstream MUST use the specified length format.
 Text frames on the upstream usually use the specified length format, but MAY use the delimited format.